hwaxxer/MHSwitch/README.md

 Installation
 ------------

-Add the QuartzCore framework and import "MHSwitch.h".
+Add the MHSwitch.* and the QuartzCore framework to your project.